Uvacoder/uvacodernotes10b/README.md

 ## rsapkf's notes

-These are companion notes to my [dotfiles](https://https://github.com/rsapkf/dotfiles) where I keep short snippets of code, shell scripts, tricks and tips to remember stuff.
+These are companion notes to my [dotfiles](https://https://github.com/rsapkf/dotfiles) and [links](https://github.com/rsapkf/42/) where I keep short snippets of code, shell scripts, tricks and tips to remember stuff.

 Notes are in [docs/](https://github.com/rsapkf/notes/tree/master/docs) directory.